JakeSidSmith/comquest/README.md

 Comquest provides several reducer creators for handling basic responses, errors, and request states.

-These can be combined using the `composeComquestReducers` function so that all of your request data can easily be accessed.
+These can be combined using the `composeComquestReducers` function so that all of your request data can easily be accessed from a single object.

 ```typescript
 import {